climatescope/climatescope.org/README.md

 ### Javascript configurations and environment variables

-In order to run the app, you will need to provide a site url and a mapbox token.
+In order to run the app, you will need to provide a site url and a mapbox token, as well as a mailchimp address.
 You can do this via a `.env.local` file.

 ```
 SITE_URL=https://global-climatescope.org/
 MAPBOX_TOKEN=
+MAILCHIMP_ADDRESS=
 ```